J.D., summa cum laude, Boston College School of Law, 2008

 James Unger Memorial Undergraduate Award for Outstanding Research Paper

 District of Columbia

 William J. Trunk, Partner

 Bill’s trial experience has focused on high-stakes civil litigation, including federal securities cases, telecommunications matters, complex commercial disputes, and breach of fiduciary actions.
-Bill also has particular expertise representing defendants in False Claims Act and qui tam lawsuits.
+Bill has particular expertise representing defendants in securities fraud cases and qui tam lawsuits.